 - ½ pound hot Italian chicken or turkey sausage casings removed

-- 1 large sweet onion halved and thinly sliced
+- 1 small sweet onion halved and thinly sliced

 - 1 orange pepper thinly sliced